Roll20/roll20-api-scripts/CardTables/Readme.md

 Getting to this point might seem like a lot of steps but I will go through a couple of examples and it should seem really simple by the end. **Most of the processing is handled by your spreadsheet software automatically, and most or the remaining is handled by CardTable**.
 Only a very minor bit of manual processing is required.

 ## 3. Example table 1
 Let's say we want to convert the table I showed in the example above into a ✨card table✨.
+For a much more simpler table to convert go to **section 4**

 ![image2](images/step0-1.png)

-### Step 1 - Copy the tables into a spreadsheet
+Let's begin!

 Just copy all the relevant text into a spreadsheet.
-I am using google docs for this example because it is 🌟free🌟
+I am using google docs for this example because it is 🌟free🌟.
+For a microsoft excel example, go to **section 4**

 Once you have copied everything, it should look like this-